 |Changdeokgung Palace and Huwon (창덕궁과 후원) [UNESCO World Heritage]|

-The palace gained in importance starting from the time of 9th king of Joseon, Seongjong, when a number of kings began using it as a place of residence.
+The palace gained in importance starting from the time of Seongjong, the 9th king of Joseon, when a number of kings began using it as a place of residence.
 Unfortunately, the palace was burned down by angry citizens in 1592 when the royal family fled their abode during the Japanese Invasion of Korea.
 Thanks to Gwanghaegun, the palace was restored in 1611.
-Even today, it holds a number of cultural treasures such as Injeongjeon Hall, Daejojeon Hall, Seonjeongjeon Hall, and Nakseonjae.
+Even today, it houses a number of cultural treasures, such as Injeongjeon Hall, Daejojeon Hall, Seonjeongjeon Hall, and Nakseonjae.

-Changdeokgung’s rear garden was constructed during the reign of King Taejong and served as a resting place for the royal family members.
-The garden had formerly been called ‘Bukwon’ and ‘Geumwon,’ but was renamed ‘Biwon’ after King Kojong came into power.
+Changdeokgung Palace’s rear garden was constructed during the reign of King Taejong and served as a resting place for the royal family members.
+The garden had formerly been called Bukwon and Geumwon, but was renamed Biwon after King Kojong came into power.
 The garden was kept as natural as possible and was touched by human hands only when absolutely necessary.
 Buyongjeong, Buyongji, Juhabru, Eosumun, Yeonghwadang, Bullomun, Aeryeonjeong, and Yeongyeongdang are some of the many pavilions and fountains that occupy the garden.
 The most beautiful time to see the garden is during the fall when the autumn foliage is at its peak and the leaves have just started to fall.

-Though it has been treasured by Koreans for centuries, the Changdeokgung Palace was not designated a World Cultural Heritage by the World Cultural Heritage Committee until December of 1997, at the committee meeting in Napoli, Italy.
+Though it has been treasured by Koreans for centuries, Changdeokgung Palace was recognized as a World Cultural Heritage site by the UNESCO World Cultural Heritage Committee in December of 1997 during the committee meeting in Napoli, Italy.

 (Click here for more information on Changdeokgung Palace, a UNESCO World Heritage Site)

-The Changdeokgung Palace was one of the places visited by the "first ladies of the Seoul G20" during the G20 conference in Seoul in November 2010.
-It is one of the historic attractions that represent the beauty of Korea.
+Changdeokgung Palace was one of the places visited by the "first ladies of the Seoul G20" during the G20 conference in Seoul in November 2010.
+It is one of the most historically significant attractions that represent the beauty of Korea.

 |Tour Course Information|